chuckcscccl/lambdascript/README.md

 should be replaced with `x (lambda y.y)`.
 Defintions and terms to be evaluated in a script must be separated by ; (semicolon).
 All variables and identifiers are limited to a length of 15 characters.
-Lambdascript can also be executed without a script file, entering into the interactive mode without any definitions.

 The file
 **[pure.ls](https://cs.hofstra.edu/~cscccl/rustlr_project/lambdascript/pure.ls)**